General information on paediatric oncology

 A fatal disease has become curable.

 Until the end of the 1960s, the statement ‘Your child has cancer’ was like to a death sentence, as the average survival rate at that time was less than 20%.
 This unfavourable prognosis has improved significantly over the last 50–60 years.
 In the last 20 years, great successes have been achieved in the treatment of paediatric malignancies, often in the context of international studies.
 The 15-year survival rates for all malignant diseases are now around 85% [RON2025].
-The therapy could be standardised for many entities and reduced in intensity and thus toxicity.
+The therapy has been standardised for many entities and reduced in intensity and thus toxicity.
 Another groundbreaking development was the discovery and subsequent consideration of minimal residual disease (MRD) in risk assessment, which is now used for almost all entities.

 Survival rates between 1940 and 2014